ashutoshmjain/gita/src/mathuraChap09.md

 The three phases of the matter are - solids, liquids and gases.
 Excluding Plasma, which is kind of a superposition of the three phases and is not a natural occurrence on earth - Angel continued ...

-Every thing that may be observed must be one of these three.
+Every thing that may be observed must be one of these three phases.
 Along with the eight colors, these eleven were considered the means to observe the matter.
-The matter, be it solid or liquid must have a unique phase and unique color - air being the transparent white light.
+The matter, be it solid or liquid must have a unique phase and a unique color .
 So the ancients defined the "state" of all observable things.
 The state had two simple parameters - phase and color.
 The state information was important metallurgy.
 For example if you heat a metal, first it changes the color, and then it becomes liquid.
 In absence of a sophisticated temperature gauge, all information was communicated in terms of state.
 Even today we use this in cooking - heat the onions till they turn brown - Angel smiled.

 Even today, with all the advancements, that basic design of "observability" stands good.
 Now, in modern science - we have covered many miles on the observability side but what about the  "Observer"?
 What is the dichotomy of an "observer"?
 Unfortunately we didn't focus much on this half of the equation!